-More simply put, the price effect is quantified by taking the difference between

-${7}$ the budget share evaluated with data and preferences at time 1 and the same time 1 and the budget share that would have been observed at time 1 had the prices remained constant at their level at time 0.
-The two addends in (9) reflect

-${8}$ budget share, but with prices held fixed at time 0.
-The interpretation is straightin relative prices (first term) leads to substitution effects across goods (hereinafter $E{price,i}^{subs}$).
-Nevertheless, changes in price levels, as captured by the price index in (8), also affect household purchasing powers (income effect, $E{price,i}^{inc}$).
+More simply put, the price effect is quantified by taking the difference between 6 the budget share evaluated with data and preferences at time 1 and the same budget share, but with prices held fixed at time 0.
+The interpretation is straight-8 forward, as the price effect captures the difference between the budget share at 9 time 1 and the budget share that would have been observed at time 1 had the 10 prices remained constant at their level at time 0.
+The two addends in (9) reflect 11 the two different effects of a price change under the law of demand.
+The change 12 in relative prices (first term) leads to substitution effects across goods (hereinafter $E{price,i}^{subs}$ ).
+Nevertheless, changes in price levels, as captured by the price 14 index in (8), also affect household purchasing powers (income effect, $E{price,i}^{inc}$ ).
+15 Using the same strategy, we derive nominal expenditure and socio-demographics 16 determinants as: 17